Aer Lingus A320 Seat Guide (2026)

 Does Aer Lingus A320 have lie-flat seats?

-No. The Aer Lingus A320 is an all-economy aircraft with no business class or premium cabin.
-All seats recline to a standard economy angle only.
+No. The Aer Lingus A320 operates as an all-Economy aircraft with no premium cabins, lie-flat pods, or premium economy.
+All seats recline to roughly 6–7 inches maximum.

 Best seat for sleeping on Aer Lingus A320?